 Stewardship is the management of another person's property.
-They minister as a steward of God manages God's spiritual and material estate as he exercises the spiritual gifts and ministry God has entrusted to him.
+They minister as a steward of God manages God's spiritual and material estate as he exercises the spiritual gifts andministry God has entrusted to him.
 Managing God's property also carries with it the idea of responsibility, authority and accountability.
 It is important for ministers to realize that as stewards, they have a responsibility towards the church with its finances and property.
-With this responsibility they also have some authority delegated to them by God over the Church and its funchave no need of thee: nor again the head to the feet I have no need of you ...
-But God hath tempered the body together ... that there should be no schism in the body..."
+With this responsibility they also have some authority delegated to them by God over the Church and its functions.
+However, God has appointed a day when every steward of God, including the minister, will give account of himself regarding how he managed the church of God.